-Adriana Midence Scott is a Shareholder in the Atlanta, Georgia, office of Jackson Lewis P.C.
+Adriana R. Midence is a Principal in the Atlanta, Georgia, office of Jackson Lewis P.C.
 Her practice covers a wide spectrum of employment litigation, including both state and federal claims.

-While attending law school, Ms. Scott was a Managing Editor of the Emory International Law Review and member of the Hispanic Law Society Moot Court Team.
+While attending law school, Ms. Midence was a Managing Editor of the Emory International Law Review and member of the Hispanic Law Society Moot Court Team.

 • Georgia's New Law: Should I Change My Restrictive Covenants Now?
 Legal Briefing (April 2011) [Author]